scottgigawatt/beets-audible/readme.md

 # Beets-audible: Organize Your Audiobook Collection With Beets
-This is my fork of the amazing Beets-Audible plug-in made by Neurrone https://github.com/Neurrone/beets-audible
+This is my fork of the awesome Beets-Audible plug-in made by Neurrone https://github.com/Neurrone/beets-audible

 This is a plugin that allows Beets to manage audiobook collections.